MaximilianoDienes/MaximilianoDienes/README.md

 - I'm a graduate from the Henry Bootcamp, where I gained plenty of experience, and with practice, I had the opportunity to take my coding skills to the next level.

+- I'm eager to learn new technologies, and explore the possibilities they facilitate!

 - 🌱 I’m currently learning **TypeScript**

 - 📫 Reach me through my email: **maxdienes@gmail.com**